hklages/node-red-contrib-sonos-plus/README.md

 This package uses code from **node-red-contrib-better-sonos**.
 I created this new package since the former package hasn't been maintained for more then a year.

 ## NEWS
-2019-09-02 Notification node from gitjho
+2019-09-02 Notification node from gitjho, a few new commands

 ## Installation